Skip to content

 Pure cotton or modal can be ideal, but performance sometimes requires a little give.

 A safe 5–10% blend with elastane or spandex can be okay, as long as it’s part of a tested, certified clean system.
 It’s not about perfection.
-It’s about reducing your exposure where it matters most.
+Choose garments tested to meet recognized safety standards..

 4. Prioritize Brands That Test Every Component, Including Dyes And Threads.